-The Anne Eyes Science Lecture presents Professor Evan Ziporyn who will speak about ethnomusicology and the intersection between science and art.
+The Anne Eyes Science Lecture presents composer and professor Evan Ziporyn who will speak about ethnomusicology and the intersection between science and art.
 A concert by the Massachusetts Institute of Technology's Gamelan Galak Tika will be featured followed by a hands-on demonstration of this unique Balinese percussion instrument.
+Register online as space is limited.

 This science lecture is made possible by The Anne Eyes Endowment.